 Sleep is an essential part of daily life.
 It affects both your physical and mental health, helping your body and brain function properly.
 It affects mood, attention span, hormone balance and the immune system.

 Saying that new parents can struggle with getting enough sleep is an understatement.
 Parents have strategized for centuries on how to get restful nights after baby comes home.
-Of course, there will always be bumps in the road but here are a few tried and tested tips that can help new parents stay rested and ready for each day.
+Of course, there will always be bumps in the road but here are a few tried and tested tips on how to get rest with a newborn to help new parents stay ready for each day.

 Try to focus on establishing a regular schedule of feeding, playing and sleeping as soon as possible.
 Even if the schedule is less than precise at first, soon a pattern will arise.
 This pattern also helps parents identify possible nap times that can align with baby’s newly formed schedule.
 Don't try to be too productive when baby naps!
 Consider sleep a priority over some other household chores that can wait until later.